Camms Webinar Recap: Harmonizing ERM and ORM

 When it comes to how well risk frameworks and policies define the two concepts, Simon remarked: “for any organisation, the strength of a framework comes down to implementation and how it’s integrated into the organisation.
 Frameworks need to move away from the compliance element and the tick the box approach”.
 He added that frameworks ultimately should define the way the business will work, rather than being prescriptive.

-When asked about the role technology can play in bringing ERM and ORM practices together – to raise the risk profile and support decision-making – Simon said: “Technology is certainly an enabling function…it’s the awareness of what’s out there and talking to your service providers and trying to understand what problems they can solve.
+When asked about the role technology can play in bringing ERM and ORM practices together – to raise the risk assessment profile and support decision-making of financial institutions – Simon said: “Technology is certainly an enabling function…it’s the awareness of what’s out there and talking to your service providers and trying to understand what problems they can solve.
 There is no problem that can’t be solved these days.
 If a solution doesn’t actually do it there will be an API that will plug-in that will enable that to happen.”

 David Turner, Chief Executive